chaobrain/brainscale/README.md

 [``brainscale``](https://github.com/chaobrain/brainscale) provides online learning algorithms for biological neural networks.
-It has been integrated into our establishing [Brain Modeling ecosystem](https://brainmodeling.readthedocs.io/).
+It has been integrated into our establishing [brain modeling ecosystem](https://brainmodeling.readthedocs.io/).

 ## Installation